centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 ### Rebuild

-Rebuild events are generated when a Storage endpoint detects that some graph should be rebuild.
+Rebuild events are generated when a Storage endpoint detects that some graphs should be rebuilt.
 It first sends a rebuild start event (end `false`), then metric values (metric event with is\_for\_rebuild set to true) and finally a rebuild end event (end `true`).